 Agave plants are known for their thick, waxy leaves that can reach up to 6 feet long in some species.
 They typically produce a large flower spike at the center of the plant, which can grow up to 10 feet tall in some cases.
 The leaves of the Agave plant contain saponins, which are used as natural soaps and detergents.

-See also What is the history of Bailey's Irish Cream?
+See also What is the difference between liqueurs and spirits?

 Agaves are highly drought-tolerant and require little maintenance.
 They thrive in dry climates with temperatures between 65-75°F (18-24°C).
 They prefer well-drained soil and should be planted in full sun for best results.
 The plants should be watered sparingly; too much water can cause them to rot or succumb to fungal diseases.